mattbeckley/PDALIntro/IntrotoPDAL_Part1.md

 ```

 ## Dockerized PDAL
-Useful if you want to work avoid OS-specific issues.
+Useful if you want to avoid OS-specific issues.
 Also useful to easily work with different versions of the software: https://hub.docker.com/r/pdal/pdal/tags

 ```
 docker pull pdal/pdal